lostanlen/ismir2016/spec.md

 2. Update wrangling so that it lists files, not classes
 3. [DONE] Restrict to a certain number of classes
 4. [DONE] Take the max of stems activations that play the same instrument
 5. Write a function that outputs Y from the Medley instrument activations, called by generator
 6. Upload MedleyDB on di and cerfeuil
+7. [DONE] Extract annotated vs non-annotated files for single-label classes
+8. If there are several stems of the same instrument in a given track, discard non-annotated stems from test set
+9. Separate singers between training set and test set to avoid artist bias